jajuk-team/jajuk-team.github.io/developer_guide.md

 - [Jajuk developer mailing list](mailto:jajuk-developers@lists.sourceforge.net) is the project main communication stream.
 Note that the Reply-to is directed to the original sender, not the list so please use the "Reply all" button from you e-mail client to reply to the list.

 ### Java version
-- Jajuk has to run on every JVM &gt;= 1.7
+- Jajuk has to run on every JVM >= 1.7
 - Prefer using Java 5+ classes and features (like collection for instead of iterators or, autoboxing, enums).
 Using generics is mandatory.

 ### IDE